John Snow, Inc: Fellowships

 Since 2001, JSI has funded the Mabelle Arole Fellowship, which it founded in collaboration with the American Medical Student Association in honor of Dr. Mabelle Arole.
-The fellowship is named in memory of her dedication to the Jamkhed, India community and her wisdom to work with its members to determine what must be done and how to achieve improved child and maternal health status.
+The fellowship is named in memory of her dedication to the Jamkhed, India community and her wisdom in working with its members to determine what must be done and how to improve child and maternal health status.
 This award is given annually to a recent college graduate to study community-based primary health care in Jamkhed.